yao-mxu/yao-mxu.github.io/README.md

 # Personal Website

-## inspired by Template.com themes
+Inspired by template.com themes, see license.